Cultural depictions of Matthew Shepard: The Matthew Shepard Story (2002)

 The Matthew Shepard Story is a television film about the trial of the killers of Matthew Shepard.
-It premiered on NBC on March 9, 2002, the same night as HBO's The Laramie Project.
+It premiered on NBC on March 16, 2002, one week after HBO's premiere of The Laramie Project.
 It starred Shane Meier as Matthew Shepard, and depicting his parents were Sam Waterston as Dennis Shepard and Stockard Channing as Judy Shepard.
 The film won a Primetime Emmy Award in 2002 in the category of Outstanding Supporting Actress in a Miniseries or a Movie for Stockard Channing's performance as Judy Shepard.
 The film's cast also includes Kristen Thomson, Joseph Ziegler, Makyla Smith, Damien Atkins, and Wendy Crewson.
 The ending featured Elton John's song about Shepard, "American Triangle", from his album Songs from the West Coast.

 The film seeks to illuminate the decisions Judy and Dennis Shepard had to make as to whether the death penalty should be sought for their son's killer.
 Throughout the movie there are several flashbacks of Matthew's life.
 It also shows the experiences and hardships Matthew endured throughout his life from junior high through college, including his first kiss, his first boyfriend and a rape scene.

-Matt Roush of TV Guide criticized the film as unoriginal, and NBC for scheduling it on the same night as HBO's The Laramie Project, which Roush felt was the far superior effort.
-Roush opined that although The Matthew Shepard Story had some merit, and that some might even be moved by it, its decision to open with a depiction of Shepard's murder was "grotesque", and that overall, it did not possess the depth of Project.